pg07codes/fokus/README.md

 Contributions in any form are encouraged and I would love to merge them back into the codebase.
 You can help me by:

--   STAR this repository :star:
+-   :star: STAR this repository :star:
--   Raising issues or bugs :bug:
+-   :bug: Raising issues or bugs :bug:
--   Helping new users with issues they may encounter :handshaking:
+-   :handshaking: Helping new users with issues they may encounter
--   Improving documentation or raising your suggestions :bulb:
+-   :bulb: Improving documentation or raising your suggestions
--   Submitting PR with bug fixes or new features :arrow_heading_up:
+-   :arrow_heading_up: Submitting PR with bug fixes or new features
--   Spreading the word and recommending it to your friends and family :speaking_head:
+-   :speaking_head: Spreading the word and recommending it to your friends and family

 _If you're into react development and interested in contributing, feel free to raise a issue or PR or hit me up on my mail._